oborys/Complete-Guide-to-Open-Source-Licenses/README.md

 **Projects running BSD:** Flutter, libssh2

-### Public Domain (Creative Commons)

-The license allows users to distribute and copy the author's works.
-For StackOverflow users, it will be interesting to know that according to the [Terms of Service](https://stackoverflow.com/legal/terms-of-service/public#licensing), all content created on the platform (including questions and answers) is licensed under Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
-License is also used on the YouTube platform for [video creators](https://support.google.com/youtube/answer/2797468?hl=en).

 ## Other interesting licenses

 [Do What The F*ck You Want To Public License](https://spdx.org/licenses/WTFPL.html) - no comments here, in fact the license can be classified as permissive.

-**The Unlicense**

-Developers, on the one hand, spend time choosing a license and select the license with the name "The Unlicense".
-On the other hand, this type of license is a copyleft.
-Accordingly, it will be a legal problem in a commercial project.
-However, it should be noted that the license is on the list of Recommended (approved) licenses of the Open source initiative and describes the possibilities for copying, modification, etc.
+Some corporate legal departments find it to be too vague and ambiguous to be a legally effective license and thus prohibit using software with that license.

 **Open Government License — Canada**